 Japan Airlines narrows Q1 operating loss to US$757 million as costs fall

-TOKYO: Japan Airlines (JAL) on Tuesday posted a first-quarter operating loss of 82.65 billion yen (US$756.87 million), an improvement from a year earlier, as pandemic-related cost cuts took effect and travel demand rose from a very low base.
+TOKYO: Japan Airlines (JAL) on Tuesday (Aug 3) posted a first-quarter operating loss of ¥82.65 billion (US$756.87 million), an improvement from a year earlier, as pandemic-related cost cuts took effect and travel demand rose from a very low base.

-Japan's second-biggest airline's result for the three months ended June 30 was worse than an estimate of a 73.5 billion yen loss from five analysts polled by Refinitiv but narrower than the 131 billion yen operating loss in the same quarter last year.
+Japan's second-biggest airline's result for the three months ended Jun 30 was worse than an estimate of a ¥73.5 billion loss from five analysts polled by Refinitiv but narrower than the ¥131 billion operating loss in the same quarter last year.

 The Japanese airline, like other carriers, has been burning through cash reserves to keep jets and workers it will need when travel demand rebounds.

-JAL expects its cash burn rate to fall to around 5 billion yen a month in the second quarter from 10 to 15 billion yen a month in the first quarter, Senior Managing Executive Officer Hideki Kikuyuma told reporters.
+JAL expects its cash burn rate to fall to around ¥5 billion a month in the second quarter from ¥10 billion to ¥15 billion a month in the first quarter, senior managing executive officer Hideki Kikuyuma told reporters.

 "As refunds have been decreasing since around June, cash burn is falling," he said.
 "Depending on the return of domestic passenger demand, we are hopeful that operating cash flow will turn positive in September or so."

-Passenger numbers for domestic flights in the April-June quarter more than doubled from the previous year, but were less than a third of pre-pandemic levels as Japan grapples with record levels of COVID-19 cases.
+Passenger numbers for domestic flights in the April to June quarter more than doubled from the previous year, but were less than a third of pre-pandemic levels as Japan grapples with record levels of COVID-19 cases.

-One bright spot for the airline has been strong demand for cargo, though JAL does not operate dedicated freighter planes like rival ANA Holdings Inc.
+One bright spot for the airline has been strong demand for cargo, though JAL does not operate dedicated freighter planes like rival ANA Holdings.

 To adapt to what it expects will be a long-term dip in business travel, JAL is expanding budget units that will focus on tourism demand in Asia.